travis-ci/docs-travis-ci-com/user/jwt.md

 on [encrypted variables](http://docs.travis-ci.com/user/environment-variables/#Encrypted-Variables)
 which works well for trusted branches and committers.
-For security reasons, encrypted variables are not exposed to untrusted pull requests, so pull requests for third-party integrations will not work.
+For security reasons, encrypted variables are not exposed to untrusted pull requests, so builds of pull requests do not have access to third party integrations.

 The JWT addon replaces encrypted variables with a time-limited authentication